rithmschool/intro_to_d3/readme.md

 Each dot on the graph represents a single movie.
 Here are some of the important features of the graph:

 1. The color of each dot corresponds to its quality (as measured by its Rotten Tomatoes freshness score)
-2. The size of each point represents the [multiplier](http://www.the-numbers.com/glossary.php) for the film.
-A film's multiplier is its total gross divided by its opening weekend gross; the higher the multiplier (i.e. the larger the dot), the greater its longevity.
+2. The size of each point represents the size of the theatrical release; the larger the dot, the more theaters the film played in.
-2. The vertical placement of the point corresponds to how much money the film made (in millions of dollars).
+3. The vertical placement of the point corresponds to how much money the film made (in millions of dollars).
-3. By default, the horizontal placement of the dot corresponds to how long the film was in theaters (in days).
+4. By default, the horizontal placement of the dot corresponds to how long the film was in theaters (in days).
-4. All data is scaled so that it fits in the graph space.
+5. All data is scaled so that it fits in the graph space.
-5. There are horizontal and vertical axes to help label the data. (**Note:** we won't cover this, we'll leave it as a bonus).
+6. There are horizontal and vertical axes to help label the data. (**Note:** we won't cover this, we'll leave it as a bonus).
-6. Hovering over a dot reveals the film it represents. (**Note:** we won't cover this, we'll leave it as a bonus).
+7. Hovering over a dot reveals the film it represents. (**Note:** we won't cover this, we'll leave it as a bonus).
-7. You can change the x-axis values of the dots using a dropdown (**Note:** we won't cover this, we'll leave it as a bonus).
+8. You can change the x-axis values of the dots using a dropdown (**Note:** we won't cover this, we'll leave it as a bonus).
-8. When you update the x-axis, the dots transition smoothly (**Note:** we won't cover this, we'll leave it as a bonus).
+9. When you update the x-axis, the dots transition smoothly (**Note:** we won't cover this, we'll leave it as a bonus).

 That's a lot of functionality to cover, so let's get to it!